Episode 6: Cassowary Jenkins

 boasting about defeating a cassowary."

-"Just be glad it wasn’t a kukkaburra."
+"Just be glad it wasn't a kookaburra."

-random, but when the men brushed away some of the moss, they found that the
+clearing, seemingly at random.
+When the men brushed away some of the

-stones were covered with carvings.
+covering vegetation, they found that the stones were covered with carvings.

-"Do you think this could have been some manner of temple?" wondered Iverson.
+"Do you think this could have been some manner of temple?" wondered

 "Aye," said Abercrombie.
 "They probably sacrificed their victims at the